typedb/typedb-driver-examples/commerce/bookstore/README.md

 We have an imaginary online bookstore and our script/application implements some very basic functions:

-- Search for a Book
+- Search for a book
-- Search for a User
+- Search for a user
-- Search for an Order
+- Search for an order
 - Search for books by genre

 This application consists of two python scripts.
 It has not much in terms of usability as it is merely a demonstration of TypeDB queries.